murrahjm/jekyll-now/_posts/2018-5-14-PSFreeBurritos.md

 5
 ```

 That's not bad, it certainly looks like a survey.
 But, there's nothing stopping anyone from entering anything in response.
-We'd have to add some code to verify that input, maybe throw an error if is invalid, or try again or something.
+We'd have to add some code to verify that input, maybe throw an error if it's invalid, or try again or something.
 We have a lot of questions to go through so that could get tedious quick.

-Another way to handle it would be to handle all the inputs and validations in the param block.
+Another way to handle it would be to define all the inputs and validations in the param block.
 That's a little cleaner than coding all the validation ourselves.

 ```powershell
 [Parameter(Mandatory=$True,